Dan Thomassen: Playing career

-Thomassen came to FCK from Calcio Padova where he played in five years.
-In his youth years he played in AGF.
+Thomassen came to FCK from Calcio Padova where he played for five years.
+In his youth years, he played in AGF.

-He signed for Vålerenga IF on July 1, 2007.
+He signed for Vålerenga IF on 1 July 2007.

 Since he signed with AGF in 2008, he has been dealing with many injuries, which meant that he missed some vital matches for his team.

-He moved back to Italy in 2011, and retired in 2018.
+He moved back to Italy in 2011 and retired in 2018.

 Coaching career

 After retiring from active football, Thomassen took on a career as a youth coach, joining Vicenza, and being appointed in charge of the Under-19 team in 2022.

-On 16 March 2023, following the dismissal of Francesco Modesto, he was promoted head coach of Vicenza in the Serie C league for the remainder of the season.
+On 16 March 2023, following the dismissal of Francesco Modesto, he was promoted to head coach of Vicenza in the Serie C league for the remainder of the season.
+Just a month later, on 11 April 2023, he guided Vicenza to win the Coppa Italia Serie C after defeating Juventus F.C.
+Next Gen in a two-legged final.

+In July 2023, Thomassen was announced as the new assistant coach of Brescia, working alongside his brother-in-law, head coach Daniele Gastaldello.
+Both Gastaldello and Thomassen were dismissed from their roles on 10 November 2023, following a negative string of results in the Serie B league.

+In March 2024, following the appointment of Luca Gotti in charge of Serie A relegation-fighting club Lecce, Thomassen joined the Giallorossi from Salento as their new assistant coach.
+He left later that year, following Gotti's dismissal from his role.

+Personal life

+Thomassen is currently residing in Padua, and is married to Michela Gastaldello, sister of Italian professional football coach and former player Daniele Gastaldello.